 Norland College is housed in a Grade II listed Georgian Villa which was originally owned by the Duke of York, (son of King George III).
-This historic building is fully equipped with all the most up to date facilities and resources to make it a functional and conducive learning environment, whilst retaining the building’s character.
+This historic building is fully equipped with all the most up to date facilities and resources ensuring a functional and conducive learning environment, whilst retaining the building’s character.

 In September 2013, the college was completely refurbished.
-The students’ learning facilities and social spaces were improved and upgraded leaving a very clean, sophisticated and modern look.
+The students’ learning facilities and social spaces were improved and upgraded to create a look that is clean, sophisticated and modern.

 Norland college is an inspiring and stylish place to study, uniquely blending history and modernity.

-Norland has a Virtual Learning Environment (VLE) in the form of ‘Moodle’.
-This multi-function tool enables staff to electronically deliver content and activities to students and facilitate collaboration and communication.
-It also enables students to electronically submit assessments and coursework.
+Norland's Virtual Learning Environment, Moodle, is a multi-function tool enabling staff to electronically deliver content and activities to students and facilitate collaboration and communication.
+It enables students to electronically submit assessments and coursework.
 Although used extensively in the college, the role of Moodle is to complement ‘traditional’ face-to-face interaction (in the form of lectures, seminars and tutorials) between staff and students.

 The college has laptops and PCs available for student use; however we find that most students prefer to bring in their own devices.
 Students can use the college wi-fi to access the internet, the college printers and the library catalogue.
 The college has fibre optic broadband resulting in greater speed, capacity and security.